 Warigia M. Bowman (@WarigiaBowman) teaches water law, natural resources law, and administrative law at the University of Tulsa College of Law.
 She publishes on a variety of scholarly and popular topics, including water law, energy regulation, and infrastructure.
+She is the 2022 Democratic Nominee for Oklahoma Corporation Commission.

 She was a Harry S. Truman Scholar at Columbia College, the Barbara Jordan Scholar at the LBJ School of Public Affairs, the Oppenheimer Scholar for African Studies, and the Hauser Scholar for Nonprofit Organizations at Harvard’s Kennedy School, where she earned her doctorate.